mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 Noon/Pm: Ride 30 minutes EASY on the trainer.
 Road bike (more upright than the TT) Keep this effort very easy.

 ### NOTES
-Total Time: **80 minutes**
+Total Time: **80 minutes** &nbsp; Swim: **2100m**

 I was awake a couple times in anticipation of an early 5am start; not the best sleep.

 Once there, the fast lane had the least congestion but as more people arrived, that lane became busy and I felt pressure to put out more effort than was appropriate for me.
 <!---->
 Recognizing that, I did my 2nd round of kick work over in the slow lane before slotting into some space in the continuous lane.
-Overall, this felt like a good workout and again, I was able to comfortably swim the last 100m at 1:49.
+Overall, this felt like a good workout and again, I was able to comfortably swim the **last 100m** in **1:49**.

 ---